Terms and Conditions

 As SIFI, SEB is required to continuously monitor its correspondent banks' "health" and thus routes payments based on this.

-If the Customer has acted fraudulently, has failed to notify November First of irregular or improper use of the Platform, or has not fulfilled its obligations in connection with a transaction or as a consequence of these terms, November First is entitled to claim compensation from the Customer for any loss incurred by November First as a result.
+If the Customer has acted fraudulently, has failed to notify November First of irregular or improper use of the Platform, or has not fulfilled its obligations stated in these terms or in connection with a transaction, November First is entitled to claim compensation from the Customer for any loss incurred by November First as a result.

-The Customer is liable in relation to and for transactions carried out using the Customer's password, regardless of whether such use is unwarranted.
+The Customer is liable to November First in relation to and for transactions carried out using the Customer's password, regardless of whether such use is unwarranted.

 The Customer shall, in accordance with the procuration rules, be liable for any loss that November First may suffer as a result of receiving instructions from a person who (explicitly or tacitly) has the authorization on behalf of the Customer to give instructions to November First.